universal-vue/docs/docs/guide/post-install.md

 tokens...

-To avoid that you can create an [UVue plugin](/plugins/uvue.html#write-your-own-plugin) and use its hooks to instanciante `httpClient`.
+To avoid that you can create an [UVue plugin](/plugins/uvue.html#write-your-own-plugin) and use its hooks to instantiate `httpClient`.

 [Example here](https://github.com/universal-vue/examples/blob/master/src/plugins/httpClient.js)